Chiral Homology of elliptic curves and the Zhu algebra: Examples

+\begin{proof} The isomorphism condition appearing in Theorem \ref{thm:main-theorem} is satisfied by $V$ by Theorem \ref{thm:minimal}.
+It remains to verify that $\Hoch_1(\zhu(V)) = 0$, but this holds because $V$ is rational and so in turn $\zhu(V)$ is semisimple. \end{proof}

+\begin{nolabel} We remark that the algebras $R/I$ have also been studied in \cite{Kanade} in connection with principal subspaces of $\widehat{\mathfrak{sl}}_2$-modules.

-\end{cor} \begin{nolabel} It is interesting to note that two different minimal models may have isomorphic associated schemes.
+It is interesting to note that two different minimal models may have isomorphic associated schemes.
 This is the case for $\vir_{2,7}$ and the Ising model $\vir_{3, 4}$, for instance.
 We thus obtain an embedding

 or equivalently a surjective morphism of the associated Poisson vertex algebras.
 We do not know if there is a relation between the corresponding vertex algebras which explains this morphism. \end{nolabel}